 Snapshot object represents an immutable snapshot of the state of Recoil atoms.
 It is intended to standardize the API for observing, inspecting, and managing global Recoil state.
-It is mostly useful for dev tools, global state synchronization, history navigation, &c.
+It is mostly useful for dev tools, global state synchronization, history navigation, etc.

 Snapshots are read-only with respect to atom state.
 They can be used to read atom state and evaluate selectors' derived state.
-The

 getPromise() method can be used to wait for the evaluated value of asynchronous selectors, so you can see what the value would be based on the static atom state.

 There are cases where you may wish to mutate a snapshot.
 While snapshots are immutable, they have methods to map themselves with a set of transformations to a new immutable snapshot.
 The map methods take a callback that is passed a MutableSnapshot, which is mutated throughout the callback and will ultimately become the new snapshot returned by the mapping operation.